MELISSA BLOCK, Host:

 KUHN: Experts point out that many of the same Japanese companies that make these products actually oppose government measures to limit emissions, such as carbon trading systems.
 Iida Tetsunari is Director of the Tokyo-based Institute for Sustainable Energy Policies.

-Mr. IIDA TETSUNARI (Director, Institute for Sustainable Energy Policies): Japanese company culture is typically more focused on the supply side or technology gimmick or technology solutions.
+IIDA TETSUNARI: Japanese company culture is typically more focused on the supply side or technology gimmick or technology solutions.
 The majority is very much against introducing so-called cap-and-trade or carbon tax.

 KUHN: Iida says that the Japanese government is deeply divided on how to tackle global warming.
 He and others say Japan's claim to be a world leader in energy efficiency is deceptive.
 Andrew DeWit is an energy policy expert at Rikkyo University in Tokyo.

-Professor ANDREW DeWIT (Economics, Rikkyo University): The establishment here says, oh, look, we're out in front of the Europeans, we're 20 years ahead of the Europeans.
+ANDREW D: The establishment here says, oh, look, we're out in front of the Europeans, we're 20 years ahead of the Europeans.
 I mean, that's just on the face of it wrong.

 KUHN: He notes that Japan has set low targets for renewable energy use and it has so far only urged companies to voluntarily reduce their carbon emissions.
 DeWit says that at root, many Japanese corporations are suspicious of government intervention in the economy.
 They're reacting, he says, to the huge infrastructure spending and corruption that followed the busting of Japan's economic bubble.